GCT Investors Have Opportunity to Lead GigaCloud Technology Inc. Securities Fraud Lawsuit

-LOS ANGELES, Oct.
-26, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against GigaCloud Technology Inc. ("GigaCloud" or the "Company") (NASDAQ: GCT).
+LOS ANGELES, Nov.
+1, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against GigaCloud Technology Inc. ("GigaCloud" or the "Company") (NASDAQ: GCT).

 Class Period: August 18, 2022 – September 27, 2023